All pages

 Note that this does not even call GCDist.
 That comes in the last pass when the ORDER BY and LIMIT are used.

-The stored procedure has a loop.
+The has a loop.
 At least two SELECTs will be executed, but with proper tuning; usually no more than about 6 SELECTs will be performed.
 Because of searching by the PRIMARY KEY, each SELECT hits only one block, sometimes more, of the table.
 Counting the number of blocks hit is a crude, but effective way, of comparing the performance of multiple designs.
 By comparison, a full table scan will probably touch thousands of blocks.
 A simple INDEX(lat) probably leads to hitting hundreds of blocks.

 Filtering...
 An argument to the FindNearest procedure includes a boolean expression ("condition") for a WHERE clause.
 If you don't need any filtering, pass in "1".
 To avoid "SQL injection", do not let web users put arbitrary expressions; instead, construct the "condition" from inputs they provide, thereby making sure it is safe.